nimblehq/ios-templates/.github/wiki/Fastlane.md

 ### Build and upload the application

-To build and upload the application to distribution tools, like Firebase or App Store Connect, please use these lanes:
+To build and upload the application to distribution platforms, like Firebase or App Store Connect, please use these lanes:

 | `buildStagingAndUploadToFirebase` | `buildProductionAndUploadToFirebase` | `buildAndUploadToAppStore` | `buildAndUploadToTestFlight` |
 |---|---|---|---|